dwardTheNerd/smu-is429-big-data/README.md

 11. Now we can check out our page!
 Open you browser, enter the following url:
     `<your-public-dns>/steam/`
 12. You should be able to view something like [this](http://ec2-54-254-255-84.ap-southeast-1.compute.amazonaws.com/steam/)

+## What I learnt
+1. Writing my own python scraper
+2. Developing a simple API wrapper
+3. Learnt how to create a python package using setuptools
+4. Learnt how to setup Apache Hadoop and Hive
+5. Learnt how to write a simple MapReduce script
+6. Learnt how to write HiveQL
+7. Learnt how to integrate different AWS products together
+8. Troubleshooting....A LOT of troubleshooting...